Rwandan Hutu militia commander killed in eastern Congo - army

 The international court issued an arrest warrant for Mudacumura in 2012 for alleged attacks against civilians, murder, rape and torture in eastern Congo, where militia members have operated since the 1994 genocide in neighbouring Rwanda.

-There, they formed the militia that would later come to be known as the FDLR and waged periodic war with the Congolese government and other armed groups.

-The Rwandan government cited the FDLR's presence on Congolese soil to justify repeated interventions across the border.

-(Reporting by Fiston Mahamba; Writing by Aaron Ross; Editing by Andrew Heavens and Giles Elgood)
+(Reporting by Fiston Mahamba; Writing by Aaron Ross; Editing by Andrew Heavens)

 ((Aaron.Ross@thomsonreuters.com; +221 77 569 1702;))